yingliu1206/Fraud-detection-In-Health-Care/README.md

 3. Winsorization: rather than setting them to the boundary values directly, Winsorization replaces extreme values with less extreme values within a specified percentile range.
 3. By using RobustScaler(), we can remove the outliers and then use either StandardScaler or MinMaxScaler for preprocessing the dataset.
 Since robust scaling cannot fit the features into a certain range or standard scale.
 But in our case, the effect is almost similar with directly applying MinMaxScaler.

-* transformation
-** Log Transformation with Shifting on right screwed columns: cannot always convert data into normal distribution
+* Log Transformation with Shifting on Right-Skewed Columns ** Apply log transformation to right-skewed columns to normalize the distribution.
+Add a constant shift to handle zero or negative values.
+But it cannot convert all features to normal distribution.

 * encoding
 ** when you have column the values is in a list format, we can do one-hot encoding.
 But if there are too many distinct values in your list of your column, it will cause sparse data issue.